noahehall/theBookOfNoah/0current/zbackend/devops/devops.md

 - devops: developer operations; the entire serice lifecycle, from design > dev > production support

+  - a partnership of all the team members involved in software development and operations.
+  - The main reason to deploy DevOps in the cloud is to allow infrastructures to be controlled by APIs.
   - the term devops was popularized by Patric Debois
   - developers, QA, sys/network/db admins
   - supporting the entire ecosystem of design, development, and production use cases